We’ve broken down making a financial plan into 5 steps – here’s what you’ll learn in part 3:

 Business Plan Section 9: Financial Plan

-A financial plan is essential to any business plan.
+A financial plan is essential to any new startup’s business plan.
 But it’s also essential to you as a business owner, to give you a solid grasp of your finances.
 This is one of the main things we’ve been building up to throughout this guide.

 Your financial plan should be 5 years long, with monthly figures shown for at least the first 12 months.
 In some cases, you may only be asked for a 12-month projection or a 3-year plan.
 But you can beat both of these expectations – and there are good reasons to do so.

 5 years is long enough to plan what the business will look like when it has matured, something most startups don’t think about.
 “But,” I hear you ask, “how can I plan anything accurately over 5 years?
 I haven’t even started my business yet!”

 The answer is – you don’t need to plan accurately that far ahead.
 Planning accurately more than a few months into the future is impossible.
 But plans do not need to be 100% accurate – they need to be well informed and grounded in reasonable expectations and research.
 Which is what this guide has been all about.
 Any long term plan you make will turn out differently in reality – but right now making that plan is the only way you can gain an insight into what might happen in the future.

 A 5-year plan gives the business enough time to demonstrate what it will be like after its startup period – when it is fully established and running optimally.
 5 years also gives you the potential to look to the future of the business – how it will expand its horizons after getting up and running.